Seung-Hun-Lee/CAVIS/datasets/README.md

 ```
 ## Expected dataset structure for [VIPSeg](https://github.com/VIPSeg-Dataset/VIPSeg-Dataset):

 After downloading the VIPSeg dataset, it still needs to be processed according to the official script.
-To save time, you can directly download the processed VIPSeg dataset from [baiduyun](https://pan.baidu.com/s/1SMausnr6pVDJXTGISeFMuw) (password is `cavis`).
+To save time, you can directly download the processed VIPSeg dataset from [baiduyun](https://pan.baidu.com/s/1SMausnr6pVDJXTGISeFMuw) (password is `dvis`).
 ```
 VIPSeg/
   VIPSeg_720P/